 Ever Thought of Diversification This Way?

-In all the investing you’ve done have you ever thought of diversifying over time instead of sector?
+In all the investing you've done have you ever thought of diversifying over time instead the sector?
 Picking strategies that create profits at spaced intervals.